microsoftarchive/Learn-LTI/README.md

 * **Progress Tracking** - instructors and students can track progression and acquired expertise through Learn content.
 * **LTI v1.1 and v1.3 Compliant** - student data is not gathered and their data cannot be accessed; all user data is protected.

+### What do I need to get started? ###
+* LMS System that supports LTI 1.1 or 1.3
+* Azure subscription
+* IT administrator to create Azure resource
+* Enabled Azure Active Directory

 # Table of Contents

 1. Deployment Guide